-Summary: State Party Panama ratified the convention on 29 November 2010 and adopted national implementation legislation on 16 September 2010.
-Panama has participated in several meetings of the convention, most recently in 2016.
-It voted in favor of a UN resolution on the convention in December 2016.
-Panama has never used, produced, transferred, or stockpiled cluster munitions.
+Summary: State Party Panama ratified the convention on 29 November 2010.
+It has participated in meetings of the convention, most recently in September 2018.
+Panama voted in favor of a key United Nations (UN) resolution on the convention in December 2018.
+It provided its transparency report for the convention in 2019, confirming it has never used, produced, transferred, or stockpiled cluster munitions.

 The Republic of Panama signed the Convention on Cluster Munitions on 3 December 2008, ratified on 29 November 2010, and the convention entered into force for the country on 1 May 2011.

 Panama has reported existing legislation under national implementation measures for the convention.
 Law 49 provides “legal and administrative measures” to “approve and implement” the Convention on Cluster Munitions, while the Criminal Code provides for penal sanctions for crimes against international human rights and humanitarian law.